NIGHT OF THE ATTACK ROOSTERS

-The Court held that Josie assumed the risk of injury, because she fully appreciation of the danger involved and without restriction of her freedom of choice either by the circumstances or by coercion, deliberately chose an obviously perilous course of conduct.
+The Court held that Josie assumed the risk of injury because she fully appreciated the danger involved and with her freedom of choice limited by neither circumstances nor coercion, deliberately chose an obviously perilous course of conduct.

-The Smiths were obligated to show that Josie had knowledge of the danger; understood and appreciated the risks associated with such danger; and voluntarily exposed herself to those risks.
-The Court said the knowledge does not refer to a comprehension of general, non-specific risks.
+The Smiths were obligated to show that Josie had knowledge of the danger, understood and appreciated the risks associated with such danger, and voluntarily exposed herself to those risks.
+The Court said that “knowledge” does not refer to a comprehension of general, non-specific risks.
 Rather, the knowledge that a plaintiff who assumes the risk must subjectively possess is that of the specific, particular risk of harm associated with the activity or condition that proximately causes injury.

-Finally, the Court said, Gilreath admitted that she chose to take the job knowing that she had been told that the rooster would attack.
+Finally, the Court said, Josie admitted that she chose to take the job knowing that she had been told that the rooster would attack.
 She admitted that she could have turned down the job but chose not to.
-The Court found Gilreath had equal knowledge of the danger and risks and acquiesced in exposing herself to the risk without taking any precautions.
+The Court found she had equal knowledge of the danger and risks and acquiesced in exposing herself to the risk without taking any precautions.

 – Tom Root